Augmentation varieties and disk potentials III: Introduction

 By studying the topology of the moduli spaces of pseudoholomorphic maps, we generalize a result of Dimitroglou-Rizell \cite{dr:few} and Treumann-Zaslow \cite{treumann:cubic} ruling out exact fillings of the Clifford Legendrian, see Dimitroglou-Rizell-Golovko \cite[p.3]{dr:bs}, to arbitrary dimension:

 \begin{theorem} (Theorem \ref{nofill} below) The Clifford Legendrian $\Lambda_{\Cliff} \cong T^{n-1} \subset S^{2n-1}$ has no exact Lagrangian filling for $n > 2$.
-It has no spin Lagrangian filling for the trivial spin structure, and for any non-trivial spin structure its augmentation variety $\Aug(\Lambda_{\Cliff})$ is defined by the augmentation for the Harvey-Lawson filling $L_{(1)}$ of I-\eqref{I-hl} for some choice of spin structure on $L_{(1)}$. \end{theorem}
+It has no spin Lagrangian filling for the trivial spin structure, and for any non-trivial spin structure its augmentation variety $\Aug(\Lambda_{\Cliff})$ is defined by the augmentation for the Harvey-Lawson filling $L_{(1)}$ for some choice of spin structure. \end{theorem}

+Here the Harvey-Lawson filling is an example of an asymptotically-cylindrical Lagrangian filling of the Clifford Legendrian.
+Let